This Herb Crusted Salmon recipe is a simple salmon recipe for a busy weeknight! This easy baked salmon recipe is topped with a zesty tomato relish.

 - Return to oven for another 2 minutes, or until salmon flakes easily and is cooked through.
 Be careful to watch the herb topping as it burns easily when overcooked.

-- Combine tomatoes, onions, red wine vinegar, olive oil, and oregano in small bowl.
+- To a small bowl, combine tomatoes, onions, red wine vinegar, olive oil, oregano, and salt and pepper.
 Toss well.
 Sprinkle with salt and pepper to taste.

 - Top salmon with 1-2 tablespoon of relish and chopped herbs (optional).
 Serve warm.

 You can substitute lemon juice or balsamic vinegar for the red wine vinegar

 Feel free to add parmesan cheese to the crust.